HeathersCodes/MF821/README.md

 1. All questions.

 HW4:
 1. All questions.
-Follow the instruction from slides and codes.
+Follow the instruction from slides and Code.

 ## Incompleted
 HW1: